lighterbird/OpenGL_Tutorial/README.md

 ### 5. Steps to run
 This project has a `demo` folder and an `exercise` folder.
 Run the `.bat`(windows) or `.sh` (linux and Mac) files in the main folder to run demo or exercise program.
-Alternatively use the commands:
-Navigate to the respective folder to run, and then use the following commands:
+Alternatively navigate to the respective folder to run, and then use the following commands:
 ```sh
 mkdir build
 cd build